Medibio’s Luca lets people measure their stress though a mobile app

 Luca measures the general amount of stress that you might have in a day.
 It doesn’t do this in real-time based on a given minute.
 It collects biometrics over a 24-hour period and then combines that with other tools to figure out how your day is going.
 It also asks users to retake an assessment test every couple of weeks so that you can track your progress.
 These types of tests can uncover stress details such as occupational burnout.

-Medibio has also created a proprietary Perceived Stress Assessment and the Odyssey, an always-on virtual support system developed by Medibio’s own neuroscience team to help identify and confront individual stressors, the app provides an understanding of how stressors can lead to stress escalation, plus perspectives on how personal habits and choices can work to mitigate or avoid severe levels of harmful stress.
+Medibio has also created a proprietary Perceived Stress Assessment (where the user does a self evaluation) and the Odyssey, an always-on virtual support system developed by Medibio’s own neuroscience team to help identify and confront individual stressors, the app provides an understanding of how stressors can lead to stress escalation, plus perspectives on how personal habits and choices can work to mitigate or avoid severe levels of harmful stress.

 “The initial assessment is very short and straightforward, that a person can answer within minutes,” said Jennifer Solitario, head of non-regulated products at Medibio, in an interview.